GobySoft/goby3/src/doc/markdown/doc220_marshalling.md

 * Add a new enumeration to goby::middleware::MarshallingScheme::MarshallingSchemeEnum (if modifying Goby directly, otherwise allocate a new integer in your project's internal scheme registry).
 * Implement (specialize) goby::middleware::SerializerParserHelper.
 The goby::middleware::SerializerParserHelper::parse_dynamic() and goby::middleware::SerializerParserHelper::type_name(const DataType& d) methods are optional, but may be helpful if your scheme has a concept of runtime introspection, which allows use of the goby::middleware::InterProcessTransporterBase::subscribe_regex and goby::middleware::InterProcessTransporterBase::subscribe_type_regex methods.
-* (optional but higly recommended) Implement (specialize) goby::middleware::scheme().
+* (optional but highly recommended) Implement (specialize) goby::middleware::scheme().
 This will allow publish and subscribe calls to infer the marshalling scheme from the data type, rather than having to be explicitly passed with every call.

 The C-string implementation in `goby/middleware/marshalling/cstr.h` provides a good minimal example (but does not implement the optional dynamic introspection methods - for these see the Protobuf or MAVLink implementations).